xishantingyu/SESE/day2/assignment_2.md

 # Write a meeting agenda and corresponding meeting minutes

-* in plan text files and send me as email attachments
+* in plain text files and send me as email attachments
 	-	agenda.txt
 	-	minutes.txt